ricardojmendez/Kinect2Remote/README.md

 * The current Dequeue method is a blocking call.
 Do not use it from an Update method on a Unity application, use DequeueNoWait instead.
 * Messages on the consumer queues have a TTL of 30ms, since we don't really care about outdated frames.
 We could expose this as a parameter, but I'm not complicating things right now.
 * KeepLastOnlyConsumer is a custom subclass of DefaultBasicConsumer which does not keep a queue, but instead stores only the last message received.

+## Kinect2Remote and Unity

+Using the Kinect 2 Remote with Unity?
+[You'll need a custom RabbitMQ .Net client](https://github.com/ricardojmendez/rabbitmq-dotnet-client) for now.
+[See this pull request for details](https://github.com/rabbitmq/rabbitmq-dotnet-client/pull/24).

 ## TODO